-LOCAL GOVERNMENT INVESTMENT POOL: Investment pools that range from the State Treasurer's Office Local Agency Investment Fund (LAIF) to county pools to Joint Powers Authorities (JPAs).
+LOCAL GOVERNMENT INVESTMENT POOLS: Investment pools that range from include the State Treasurer's Office Local Agency Investment Fund (LAIF) to and county County pools Pooled Investment Funds to Joint Powers Authorities (JPAs).
 These funds are not subject to the same SEC rules applicable to money market mutual funds.
+For this Administrative Policy, Joint Powers Authority Pools are not considered "Local Government Investment Pools."